+What made you decide to adopt from a shelter?
 I didn't have a specific breed I was looking for and I wanted an adult cat.
 Plus, I know that shelters are overflowing with animals.
 It seemed like a no brainer to me.

+What brought you to PAWS?
 I had been going to adoption fairs and scouring Petfinder.com for a couple months and was already well aware of PAWS.

 When I finally got serious about adopting, I chose to go to PAWS in Lynnwood first because I lived close by...but I honestly didn't expect to find my cat that quickly!
 I assumed I would have to hit up a couple other shelters (including PAWS Cat City in Seattle) before I found "the one."

+What was it that most attracted you to Harper?
 How calm and relaxed she appeared.
 I grew up with dogs and never had a cat before so I was really hoping to find one that wouldn't be too crazy.

 While I was at PAWS I also considered another cat who was far more rambunctious when I had some one on one time with him.
 While he was adorable, I thought "Harper" was more ideal for a beginner cat owner.
 I was 100% correct!
 Her personality was what sold me, I honestly didn't even realize how pretty she was until I brought her home.

+How did Harper become Scout?
 I've always thought it was a cute name ever since I read "To Kill a Mockingbird" back in high school.
 I told myself if I ever got a pet that Scout would be top on the list of names I would consider.

+How would you describe her personality?
 She really has the sweetest disposition and is very affectionate.
 She's pretty social too and never hides from people when they come to visit.
 She likes to be the center of attention.